Integralist/Mini-Com/README.md

 The following items are on the TODO list:

-* Move from regex to YUI Compressor for CSS files.
+* Move from regex to YUI Compressor for CSS files (this means we can get rid of the `filetype` parameter).

 * Integrate some form of cache mechanism so that the YUI Compressor isn't being called on every single page view.